![]() |

 Section 336.140 Exchange of Information

-a) All requests for information must be in writing and sent to the party from whom the information is sought at least 10 days in advance of the pre-hearing conference.
-The requestor must send a copy of the request to the Administrative Hearings Unit.
-A party, without leave of the Administrative Law Judge, may request from any other party:
+a) All requests for information must be in writing and sent, in advance of the hearing, to the party from whom the information is sought.
+Any requests for information from a party must be served on the party and on the AHU.
+A party, without leave of the ALJ, may request from any other party:

 1) a list of witnesses to be called at the hearing; and

-b) A party may not request this information until the first hearing date has been set.
-All requests for information shall be served on all other parties or their authorized representative.
-Copies of all requests for information shall be filed with the Administrative Hearings Unit.
-All requests for information shall be answered within 10 calendar days after receipt unless, upon good cause shown, leave is sought for additional time to answer.
+b) All requests for information shall be served on all other parties or their authorized representative.
+Copies of all requests for information shall be filed with the AHU.
+All requests for information shall be answered within 10 days after receipt unless, upon good cause shown, leave is sought for additional time to answer.

-c) A party may exercise any rights to access any Department record under 89 Ill.
+c) A party may exercise any rights to access any Department record relevant to the investigation and indicated finding under 89 Ill.
 Adm.
-Code 431 (Confidentiality of Personal Information of Persons Served by the Department).
+Code 431 (Confidentiality of Personal Information of Persons Served by the Department of Children and Family Services).

-d) No discovery, described in Supreme Court Rule 201 et seq., shall be permitted prior to a hearing except by permission of the Administrative Law Judge.
+d) No discovery, described in Supreme Court Rule 201 et seq., shall be permitted prior to a hearing except by permission of the ALJ, when good cause is shown.

 e) Hearings shall not be delayed to permit the exchange of information unless timeliness and due diligence is shown by the party seeking the information.

-f) If a party fails to answer a request for information, the Administrative Law Judge may enter any just and appropriate order to advance the disposition of the matter, including but not limited to:
+f) If a party fails to answer a request for information, the ALJ may enter any appropriate order, including but not limited to:

-2) bar the testimony of any witness not disclosed in the answer to the request for information; or
+2) prohibit the testimony of any witness not disclosed in the answer to the request for information;

-3) prohibit the introduction of, or any testimony concerning, any document or evidence not disclosed in an answer to the request for information.
+3) prohibit the introduction of any document or evidence not disclosed in an answer to the request for information; or